jackdbd/lavoretto/README.md

   --subworkflows path/to/your/subworkflows-directory
 ```

-Generate all single workflows found in a (possibly nested) directory:
+Build all workflows found in a (possibly nested) directory:

 ```sh
 lavoretto \